ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 The 2025 cohort launched with an [improved Spanish curriculum](https://champions-program.ropensci.org/resources/resources.html), [Spanish-language community calls](https://ropensci.org/es/commcalls/champions-latino-2025/), outreach activities, and mentoring.
 To accomplish this, we translate all training materials and the infrastructure and artifacts necessary to run a successful cohort into Spanish.
 The program emphasized sustainable research software as a pillar of open science in the region, while strengthening peer networks among Champions, mentors, and alumni.

 Alongside the new cohort, we also evaluated the second cohort to improve the program and better understand its impact.
-We conducted anonymous surveys and 1:1 interviews with champions and mentors and used their feedback to improve the program.
+We conducted anonymous surveys and 1:1 interviews with Champions and mentors and used their feedback to improve the program.

 The analysis of the survey and interview information shows high satisfaction among participants, both mentors and champions.
 All participants agreed that the program prepared Champions to develop their own R package, improve the quality of their packages, and participate in the software peer review.
 They also  expressed a desire to remain connected with rOpenSci, including participating in the champions program again in the future.